 Instructions

-- Vegan Tuna: Tear 1½ sheets of nori seaweed into pieces and add to a food processor.
-Process until mostly finely chopped.
-Add all remaining Vegan Tuna ingredients except the garbanzo beans and vegan mayo, and pulse just until the red onion and pickle are chopped, being careful not to over-process.
+- Vegan Tuna: Tear 1 ½ sheets of nori seaweed into small pieces and place in a food processor.
+Add ½ cup red onion, 1 celery stick, 2 tsp lemon juice, ¼ cup fresh dill, ¾ tsp salt, 10 grinds black pepper.
+Pulse until the red onion and celery are finely chopped, being careful not to over-process.
 Add the garbanzo beans and vegan mayo and pulse a few times to combine, leaving some larger pieces for texture.

-- Prepare the wrap by starting with a base of thinly sliced lettuce.
-Then spoon the vegan tuna on top of the lettuce, followed by the red bell pepper, avocado, and red cabbage.
-Fold the sides toward the center, then roll the tortilla away from you, tucking in the edges as you go to secure.
-Place the wrap seam-side down in a skillet and grill until golden brown, then carefully flip and grill the second side.
-(Option to skip the grilling step but I think it makes it extra tasty!)
+- Make the wrap: In a large skillet on medium heat, warm both sides of the tortilla just until softened.
+Transfer tortilla to a plate and start with a base of thinly sliced lettuce.
+Then add a generous spoonfuls of vegan tuna, red bell pepper, and optional avocado.
+Fold the edges toward the center, then roll the tortilla away from you like a burrito, tucking in the edges as you go to secure.
+Enjoy!*If you'd like a hot wrap, place the wrap seam-side down in the skillet on medium heat and cook until golden brown, then carefully flip and cook the second side.

 Yummy !
 I love of all the ingredients .
 It’s so fresh and has a nice crunch !
 I’m glad that the “ tuna “ is vegan !